Rami114/x86.help/includes/instruction/_sqrtss.md

 result in the destination operand.
 The source operand can be an XMM register or a 32-bit memory location.
 The destination operand is an XMM register.
 The three high-order doublewords of the destination operand remain unchanged.
-See Figure 10-6 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a scalar single-precision floating-point operation.
+See Volume 1, for an illustration of a scalar single-precision floating-point operation.

 In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction